Reviews You Can Rely On

 Our Verdict

 The redesigned Rocky Mountain Growler 50 is a hard-charging hardtail with the attitude of an enduro bike.
 This aggressive bicycle lives for high speeds and can be ridden ridiculously hard for a squish-less bike.
 It responds very well to an aggressive pilot and loves being smashed through corners and hucked off every roll and bump in the trail.
 As a result, this bike earned our Top Pick for Best Aggressive hardtail.
 Don't go thinking this is some clumsy, bulky, bicycle.
 We were pleasantly surprised by the Growler's climbing abilities.
 The steep seat tube angle provides a very efficient pedaling position, and it handles well-enough as long as things aren't super tight or techy.
-To see how it stacks up versus the competition, check out our review of the best hardtail mountain bikes.
+To see how it stacks up versus the competition, check out our review of hardtail mountain bikes.

 REASONS TO BUY